 Tip: One thing that can't be missed to try is the Trdelník!
 A traditional Slovak rolled pastry originating from the Hungarian-speaking region of Transylvania, the trdelník is usually served warm and topped with a dusting of sugar, nuts or cinnamon.
 It's made by wrapping the pastry dough around a wooden or metal stick, roasting it over an open flame and coated with sugar or cinnamon.
 Watching this pastry being prepared is a fascinating sight.
 A common Prague street food, you can easily find stalls selling this treat along streets and open squares everywhere around any time of the year.

 As for drinks, beer is the accompaniment of choice, and it’s one of the few places in the world where it’s not frowned upon to sip a frothy Pilsner over breakfast.
 Common drinks to be found are: Budweiser Budvar, a world-famous Czech beer.
 Pilsner Urquell, this popular beer brand spawned a beer style named after it (pilsner), and is still served in most Czech drinking establishments.
-Zelené Beer, Green coloured beer brewed by Krušovice, it's a Spiced/Herbed style beer.
-Becherovka: A herbal bitters spirit with a cinnamon-like taste from Karlovy Vary.
+Zelené Beer, Green coloured beer brewed by Krušovice, it's a Spiced/Herbed style beer (only available at Easter time and St. Patrick's Day) Becherovka: A herbal bitters spirit with a cinnamon-like taste from Karlovy Vary.
 Slivovice, a potent plum brandy, though other fruit varieties are also available.
 Fernet: A bitter and aromatic, liquorice-like spirit usually served as a digestive.